yooveloper/yooveloper/README.md

-Study hard
+1. Study hard

-Be patient
+2. Be patient

-Step by Step
+3. Step by step